attilaeross/learning/HTML5 basics/Tables.md

 ## Providing common styling to columns

-HTML has a method of defining styling information for an entire column of data all in one place — the <col> and <colgroup> elements.
-These exist because it can be a bit annoying and inefficient having to specify styling on columns — you generally have to specify your styling information on every <td> or <th> in the column, or use a complex selector such as :nth-child().
+HTML has a method of defining styling information for an entire column of data all in one place — the `html<col>` and `html<colgroup>` elements.
+These exist because it can be a bit annoying and inefficient having to specify styling on columns — you generally have to specify your styling information on every `html<td>` or `html<th>` in the column, or use a complex selector such as :nth-child().

 ```html
 <table>